jojoelfe/deco_lace_template_matching_manuscript/manuscript.md

 200 mesh gold grids with a thin gold film and 2 µm holes in 2 µm spacing) were glow-discharged from both sides using a 15 mA for 45 s.
-3.5 µl of cell suspension was added to grids on the thin-film side and grids were blotted from the back side using a GP2 cryoplunger (Leica) for 8 s and rapidly plunged into liquid ethane at -185 °C.
+3.5 µl of cell suspension was added to grids on the thin-film side and grids were blotted from the back side using a GP2 cryoplunger (Leica, Wetzlar, Germany) for 8 s and rapidly plunged into liquid ethane at -185 °C.

 ### FIB-milling

-Grids were loaded into an Aquilos 2 FIB/SEM (Thermo Fisher) instrument with a stage cooled to -190 °C. Grids were sputter-coated with platinum for 15 s at 45 mA and then coated with a layer of platinum-precursor by opening the GIS-valve for 45 s.
+Grids were loaded into an Aquilos 2 FIB/SEM (Thermo Fisher, Waltham, MA) instrument with a stage cooled to -190 °C. Grids were sputter-coated with platinum for 15 s at 45 mA and then coated with a layer of platinum-precursor by opening the GIS-valve for 45 s.
 An overview of the grid was created by montaging SEM images and isolated